Free delivery on all silverware and jewellery

 The collection includes stunning vintage and antique sapphire engagement rings, all of which are accompanied with an independent gemstone grading report card and/or certificate.

-In addition to blue sapphires this collection also features, alternative colours, set to different metals, yellow gold sapphire rings, platinum sapphire rings, and white gold sapphire rings are available.
+In addition to blue sapphires this collection also features alternative colours, set to different metals.
+Yellow gold sapphire rings, platinum sapphire rings, and white gold sapphire rings are available, including exquisite second-hand sapphire rings.

 Furthermore, there are many styles offered, including Art Deco sapphire rings and Art Nouveau sapphire rings.